MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

     - **.github** folder container YAML GitHub workflow definitions.
     - **src** folder contains the .NET 6 website used on the lab scenarios.

-#### Task 1: Create a private repository in GitHub and import eShopOnWeb
+#### Task 1: Create a public repository in GitHub and import eShopOnWeb

-In this task, you will create an empty private GitHub repository and import the existing [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repository.
+In this task, you will create an empty public GitHub repository and import the existing [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb) repository.

-1. From the lab computer, start a web browser, navigate to the [GitHub website](https://github.com/), log in using your account and click on **New** to create new repository.
+1. From the lab computer, start a web browser, navigate to the [GitHub website](https://github.com/), sign in using your account and click on **New** to create new repository.

     ![Create Repository](images/github-new.png)